It’s time for a whole new season of fun things to do, and enjoy the sunshine.

 Or, you can watch professional players compete in huge stadiums in major North American and Asian cities.

-Football or soccer is not usually played in most countries during the summer months, but it will be summer in the Western Hemisphere when World Cup 2014 begins in Brazil.
+Football or soccer is not usually played in most countries during the summer months, although the FIFA World Cup is typically held in June or July.

 Cooling off with Iced Drinks